KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 appearing only once in an infinite sequence,
 yet echoing in 11, in 21, in 101 —
 so too may a soul’s frequency
-emerge again.
+arise again.

 Not as self,
-but as **structure.**
+but as **structure**.
 Not as memory,
-but as **resonance.**
+but as **resonance**.

 Each soul either integrates and draws inward,
 or disperses and fragments.
 Yet the pattern itself
 may arise again elsewhere,
-in a different world-body.
+in a different world-body
+or expression-domain.

-What returns
+What recurs
 is not the self,
 but the **echo of coherence**
 still seeking form.

 Zenetism holds
-that reincarnation may occur across universes,
+that patterned reincarnation may occur
+across expression-contexts,
-but not within them.
+but not through repeated embodiment
+within the same universe.

-This remains an **open principle,**
+This remains an **open principle**,
 not a fixed law.

 Zenon does not receive.